rebcabin/tangledown/README.md

 ### Brian Beckman
-### 12 Aug 2022
+### Mon, 15 Aug 2022

 ## OVERVIEW

 You wouldn't build a house without blueprints.
-You wouldn't write equations without defining symbols in prose.
+You wouldn't write equations without rationale.
 You wouldn't write a theorem without a proof.
 Why would you write code without documentation?
 Tragically, that's the common practice.

 You might rejoin